mhall-simon/python/modules/module-10/README.md

 In this collection, we have a lot of notebooks that go together!
 It's a good thing to look at them in order, to get more context, however, each notebook is still a good source on its own!

+***Note:*** Since the version of SKlearn and Python you have may result in dissimilar results, I will provide Docker images to ensure compatibility.
+If you want to get close and not worry about Docker, I'm building the notebooks on Anaconda Python 3.8, with SKLearn version 0.23.1.

 ## Machine Learning Fundamentals

 - Regression vs. Classification